imrefazekas/polaris/README.md

 ========

-[polaris](https://github.com/imrefazekas/polaris) is an extremely small library to facilitate the development of CLI tools.
+[polaris](https://github.com/imrefazekas/polaris) is a small library to facilitate the development of CLI tools.
 The main concept is to use pure CommonJS objects to define the services and map them to a CLI syntax to be called.
 As a reflective service, [polaris](https://github.com/imrefazekas/polaris) will print out usage information for all services of all/related entities in case of malformed or incomplete call.